radoslawbodus/BIAAM/README.md

 # BIAAM

-## Algorithms written in C and C++ (possibly with Rust in near future)
+## Algorithms written in C
-Let's go

 Compile command:
-gcc -O3 run_experiments.c create_distance_matrix.c random_permutation.c read_and_allocate_data.c steepest_local_search.c greedy_local_search.c random_walk.c random_search.c utils.c -lm -o run_experiments.out
+gcc -O3 run\_experiments.c create\_distance\_matrix.c random\_permutation.c read\_and\_allocate\_data.c steepest\_local\_search.c greedy\_local\_search.c random\_walk.c random\_search.c nearest\_neighbor.c utils.c -lm -o run\_experiments.out

-Use Command:
-./run_experiments.out burma14.tsp (the argument is the instance of tsp, only one argument allowed right now)

-Only TSP instances that have coordinates of the cities are allowed so no matricies (at least for now).
+Command use:
+./run\_experiments.out i[number greater than 0 which will indicate how many iterations of the algorithms are to be done] instance.tsp [instances of tsp]

+Sample use:
+./run\_experiments.out 10 burm14.tsp a280.tsp

+This command will produce n (the number of instances with EUC\_2D type of distance) by 5 (5 algorithms) .csv files storing the tours and additional information in form of initial random solution, best found solution, time taken in microseconds, numbers of steps, numbers of evaluations.
+Tours and any additional information was obtained by running the given algorithms.